dacarras/r4sda/README.md

     turning relative locations into a absolute folder paths.
 Note: only tested in Mac machines.

+  - `text_to_table()` helps to take unstructured text that includes the variables of MPLUS data, and create a table with the list of included variables.

 # Example

 This is a basic example which shows you how to solve a common problem: